[Devlog 1] Code-highlighting, Copy-paste

 }

-- In the [slug].tsxfile where the blog gets rendered, I need to manually grab the theme from theuse-themehook and conditionally add the className into the components with some additional tailwind styling.
+[slug].tsxfile where the blog gets rendered, I need to manually grab the theme from theuse-themehook and conditionally add the className into the components with some additional tailwind styling.
 This led to an ugly solution.

 <ReactMarkdown